 Examine the vehicle’s body for dents, cracks and rust.
 Check the windshield for nicks and cracks.

 Check the tires for remaining tread life and signs of uneven wear.
 The latter can indicate poor alignment.

-Start the car and let it idle for a few minutes

-Make sure the engine runs strong and listen for any troubling noises.
+Once you start the car, let it idle for a few minutes.
+Listen for any troubling noises.

-Turn on the radio, heater and air conditioner to be sure they work properly.
+Turn on the air, heater and radio to make sure they work properly.

 *These sites are owned by an independent third party unaffiliated with Allegacy.
 These links to third party sites are provided only as a convenience.
 Allegacy does not manage the operation or content of the website you are about to enter.
 Allegacy is not responsible for the privacy or security policies on the sites or other linked third party sites.
 Beware of disclosing personal or account information.